nearai/nearai/docs/index.md

     The registry is backed by an S3 bucket with metadata stored in a database.

 To upload an item to the registry, you need a directory containing a metadata.json file.
-The metadata.json file describes the item and all the other files in the directory make up the item.
+The metadata.json file describes the item, and all the other files in the directory make up the item.
 For an agent that is one `agent.py` file, for a dataset it may be hundreds of files.

 The metadata_template command will create a template for you to fill in.